12/21/04 Newsletter (below it are two previous newsletters on this issue):

 Agriprocessors a kiddush Hashem for the Jewish People by modelling what a

 humane slaughtering set-up looks like to the rest of the world.
-Please take the
+Please

 bad press you have been getting lately with courage to make complete